mahathun/NOWNZ/README.md

 # README #

 ###Step 1: Getting the source files###
-Extract the downloaded zip file. you can download the file from `https://bitbucket.org/eitstudents/team-b/get/b40b8463d8b8.zip`
+>Extract the downloaded zip file.
+>you can download the file from <https://bitbucket.org/eitstudents/team-b/get/b40b8463d8b8.zip>

 ###Step 2: Setting up the environment###
-Install NODE.JS application.
+>Install NODE.JS application.
-You can download the executable from <https://nodejs.org/en/download/>
+>You can download the executable from <https://nodejs.org/en/download/>
-Then follow onscreen installation guide.
+>Then follow onscreen installation guide.

-Then install bower, type `npm install -g bower` in a command window.
+>Then install bower, type `npm install -g bower` in a command window.

 ###Step 3: Installing Dependencies###
-Open a command window
+>Open a command window
-Change directory to the extracted directory in Step 1. e.g `cd c:/nowPortal/`
+>Change directory to the extracted directory in Step 1. e.g `cd c:/nowPortal/`

-Run command, `npm install`
+>Run command, `npm install`

 ##To run:##
-Once the step 3 completed.
-Run the command `npm start`
+>Once the step 3 completed.
+Run the command `npm start`.